DNNCommunity/DNNDocs/content/content-managers/structured-content/create-content-item/index.md

 4. Fill in the fields of the content item.

     The fields would depend on the content type you selected.
-Example: The content type for the content item in this image is Job Posting.
+Example: The content type for the content item in this image is **Job Posting**.

     ![Creating a Job Posting content item](/images/scr-ContentItems-JobDescription-E91.png)

-5. In the Properties tab, configure the properties of the content item.
+5. In the **Properties tab**, configure the properties of the content item.